MykolaPrymak/notification_api/readme.md

 # HTML5 Notification API wrapper #

-This code can be used for test purpose and understand howto HTML5 Notification API works.
+This code and [http://mykolaprymak.github.io/notification_api/](demo) can be used for test purpose and understand howto HTML5 Notification API works.

 Example using: